FANNG1/gravitino/docs/lakehouse-iceberg-catalog.md

 | `table-metadata-cache-capacity`       | The capacity of table metadata cache.       | 200           | No       | 1.1.0         |
 | `table-metadata-cache-expire-minutes` | The expire minutes of table metadata cache. | 60            | No       | 1.1.0         |

 Gravitino provides build-in `org.apache.gravitino.iceberg.common.cache.LocalMetadataCache` to store the cache data in local memory.
-And you could implement your custom cache by implementing `org.apache.gravitino.iceberg.common.cache.MetadataCache`
+And you could implement your custom cache by implementing `org.apache.gravitino.iceberg.common.cache.MetadataCache` interface.

 ### Catalog operations